AlexReniak/react_realestate_app/README.md

 Users can browse properties for sale or for rent, or create an account and post their properties for sale or rent.
 Each property has detailed information, including pictures and amenities.

 ## Technologies Used
-React Realestate is built using the following technologies:
+React Real estate is built using the following technologies:

 - React
 - Redux